Sirisha-Manchala19/Sirisha-Manchala19/README.md

 📍 Hyderabad, India

 ## 💼 About Me
-I am an aspiring Software Developer with a strong interest in Java backend development, Python, Data Science, and AI.
-I focus on building practical projects to improve my problem-solving skills and technical knowledge.
+I am an aspiring Java Backend Developer with hands-on experience in building database-driven applications using Core Java and JDBC.
+I also have experience in Python, Machine Learning, and web technologies.
+I am currently working at Speshway Solutions Private Limited, where I am gaining practical experience in Full Stack Java development.

 ---

-## 🚀 What I'm Currently Doing
+## 🚀 Experience

+### 💻 Associate Software Engineer (Trainee)
+**Speshway Solutions Private Limited**
+- Undergoing training in Full Stack Java development
-- Learning Full Stack Java (Core Java, JDBC, backend fundamentals)
+- Learning Core Java, JDBC, and backend development concepts
-- Building real-world projects for hands-on experience
+- Working on improving problem-solving and coding skills

 ---